amomen9/PostgreSQL/Backup/Manual Backup & Restore/README.md

 Use the plain format for the backup, which is suitable if the cluster has no additional tablespaces and WAL streaming is not used.

+`•  -T tbs1_olddir=tbs1_newdir -T tbs2_olddir=tbs2_olddir ...:`

+Defines the tablespace mapping from the source cluster's path to the new cluster's path.

 `•  -z (also --gzip): `
 Enables gzip compression for the backup.